Banana Biscoff Cake – Easy Recipe with Ripe Bananas

 Creating a clean Biscoff or caramel drip requires patience, precise temperature control, and a properly chilled cake base.
 The cake must be chilled, the frosting set, and the drip warm but not hot.

-Applying small amounts and allowing gravity to guide the drip prevents mess and uneven streaks.
+Using small amounts and letting the drip fall naturally helps avoid mess and uneven lines.
 Biscoff and caramel drips should always be tested before application to avoid sinking or sliding.

 Baking Temperature and Timing Explained